magento/devdocs/src/release/beta-program.md

 If you are not already in the Adobe Partner Program, you must do the following:

 1. Make sure all of your contributors have an active GitHub account with two-factor authentication enabled.
-1. Provide a maintainer GitHub username, and we will provide that user the ability to add additional users associated to the parent company who signed the NDA (`github.com/accountname`).
+1. Provide a maintainer GitHub username.
+We will provide that user the ability to add additional users associated with the parent company who signed the Beta Program Agreement (`github.com/accountname`).
 1. Contact <magebeta@adobe.com> from the official partner’s company email with the maintainer and ask to join.

 ## Get the Code